EjiroOsiephri/DavisLimited-Frontend/Readme.md

+###Calculator Project README

+This calculator project is a simple web-based calculator implemented using HTML, CSS, and JavaScript.
+It provides basic arithmetic functionality such as addition, subtraction, multiplication, and division.
+Below is a brief explanation of the functionalities provided by the calculator:

+Features:
 Display Function (display(num))

 This function is responsible for displaying the numbers and operators pressed by the user onto the calculator screen.